1989 Tiananmen Square protests and massacre: Other estimates

 On the morning of 4 June, many estimates of deaths were reported, including from government-affiliated sources.
 Peking University leaflets circulated on campus suggested a death toll of between two and three thousand.
-The Chinese Red Cross had given a figure of 2,600 deaths but later denied having given such a figure.
+There were rumors that the Chinese Red Cross had given a figure of 2,600 deaths, but the organisation denied having given such a figure.
 The Swiss Ambassador had estimated 2,700.
 Nicholas D. Kristof of The New York Times wrote on 21 June that "it seems plausible that about a dozen soldiers and policemen were killed, along with 400 to 800 civilians."
 United States ambassador James Lilley said that, based on visits to hospitals around Beijing, a minimum of several hundred had been killed.
 A declassified National Security Agency cable filed on the same day estimated 180–500 deaths up to the morning of 4 June.
 Beijing hospital records compiled shortly after the events recorded at least 478 dead and 920 wounded.
 Amnesty International's estimates put the number of deaths at between several hundred and close to 1,000, while a Western diplomat who compiled estimates put the number at 300 to 1,000.

-In a 2017 disputed cable sent in the aftermath of the events at Tiananmen, British Ambassador Alan Donald initially stated, based on information from a "good friend" in the China State Council, that a minimum of 10,000 civilians died, claims which were repeated in a speech by Australian Prime Minister Bob Hawke, but which is an estimated number much higher than other sources provided.
-After the declassification, former student protest leader Feng Congde pointed out that Donald later revised his estimate to 2,700–3,400 deaths, a number closer to other estimates.
+In a disputed cable sent in the aftermath of the events at Tiananmen, British Ambassador Alan Donald initially claimed, based on information from a "good friend" in the State Council of China, that a minimum of 10,000 civilians died, claims which were repeated in a speech by Australian Prime Minister Bob Hawke, but which is an estimated number much higher than other sources provided.
+After the declassification, former student protest leader Feng Congde pointed out that Donald later revised his estimate to 2,700–3,400 deaths, a number closer to, but still much higher than, other estimates.